DisnakeCommunity/disnake-compass/docs/source/examples/manager.rst

 Step-by-Step
 ------------

-A simple example on the use of component managers with disnake-ext-components.
+A simple example on the use of component managers with disnake-compass.

 First, we create a new component manager.
 A call to :func:`.get_manager` without arguments returns the root manager.
 You can think of this in much the same way as :py:func:`logging.getLogger`.